NLnetLabs/routinator/doc/manual/source/manual-page.rst

       :file:`$HOME/.routinator.conf` if that exists.
 If that doesn't exist, either, default values for the options as described here are used.

-      See `Configuration File`_ below for more information on the format and contents of the configuration file.
+      See `CONFIGURATION FILE`_ below for more information on the format and contents of the configuration file.

 .. option:: -b dir, --base-dir=dir